adam7171512/stock_analysis/README.md

 # Stock analyser

 This project was inspired by curiosity to inspect the price action of stocks near the dividend periods.
 It is a very early stage prototype.
-It's mostly built in Java, however Python was used for data scraping (gpw prices from gpw website, dividend info from stockwatch.pl) and graphing.
+It's mostly built in Java, however Python was used for data scraping (gpw prices from gpw website, dividend info from stockwatch.pl) and graphing using simple Flask endpoints.

+It's not ready to run "as is" , as there are some ETL tools I've used to create data compatible with my repository interfaces that I have not yet added to the project.

 It allows to backtest performance of particular tickers with some logic like buying/selling the stock X days before/after ex-div date.
 It also allows to perform portfolio analysis with asset rotation, and some simple logic to include interests generated on free cash.